BriteSnow/projectmvc/README.md

 ### Notes

-Currently, the functionalities are very limited, and the *teams* and *settings* are still under development.
+Currently, the functionalities are very limited, but it shows how the whole server and client stack fit together, with some BriteSnow best practices. *settings* are still under development.